Rodeffs/BG3_Builds/solo_honour_mode.md

 You should ally with Gortash and not fight him as The Closed Fist of Bane will surely break your Fog Cloud concentration

 ### Orin Fight

+You will need at least:
+* Level 12
+* Surgeon's Subjugation Amulet
+* Bhaalist Armour
+* Crossbow Expert feat
+* Luck of the Far Realms or Killer's Sweetheart active

+The combat:
+1. Cast Fog Cloud directly on her and hide there with her
+2. On the next turn shoot her point-blank and make this hit a critical with either Luck of the Far Realms or Killer's Sweetheart.
+Now she will be paralysed due to Surgeon's Subjugation Amulet and you may quickly finish her

+This method also applies to Sarevok if you want to fight him

 ### The Finale